 The Medical College Admissions Test (MCAT)

 The accredited United States medical schools, acting through the Association of American Medical Colleges (AAMC), have arranged for a standardized test to be given to all applicants: the Medical College Admissions Test (MCAT).
-The all day test is computer based and administered several times throughout the spring, summer and fall.
+The all day test is computer based and administered several times throughout the year.
 Application forms may also be secured from most undergraduate premedical advisors.

 Association of American Medical Colleges